Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 * Creation Date: 2020-08-23, last update 2021-06-27
 * Authors: *Raphaël BOICHOT, Brian Khuu*

-This project serves as an alternative printing device for https://github.com/mofosyne/arduino-gameboy-printer-emulator
+This project serves as an alternative decoder for https://github.com/mofosyne/arduino-gameboy-printer-emulator that captures text informations only.

-The purpose of this octave/matlab project is to mimick the soft paper aspect of a Game Boy Printer from a digital stream of serial data.
+The purpose of this octave/matlab project is to mimick the soft paper aspect of a Game Boy Printer from a decoded stream of serial data output by an Arduino.
 The project emerges after a discussion between *Raphaël BOICHOT*, *maxs - thatguywithagameboycamera*, *herr_zatacke (@herr_gack)*, *Björn (@gameboycameramaniac)*, *R.A.Helllord* and *crizzlycruz (@23kpixels)* on the Gameboy Camera Club Discord.
-The Game Boy printer emulator developped was indeed able to capture pixel perfect information from a stream of serial data, but transforming this stream into pleasant images that have the realistic aspect of a roll of paper exiting a thermal printer head was challenging.

-Here is the idea : as Game Boy Printer paper rolls are more and more difficult to find and subjected to definitive deterioration with time, why not trying to find a way to output directly Game Boy Printer images in a digital format so that they become time insenstive.
-It should be possible to make an "after converter" that outputs images having the same soft aspect than printed paper, with the tone, noise, granularity and aliasing due to the printer head.
+The motivation ?
+As Game Boy Printer paper rolls are more and more difficult to find and subjected to definitive deterioration with time, why not trying to find a way to output directly Game Boy Printer images in a realistic digital format so that they become time insenstive.

+The Game Boy printer emulator developped by Brian Khuu was indeed able to capture a stream of serial data, but transforming this stream into pleasant images that have the realistic aspect of a roll of paper exiting a thermal printer, with the tone, noise, granularity and aliasing due to the printer head, was challenging compared to a classical pixel perfect rendering.

-My first idea was to do a simulation of printer head by some sort of Gaussian dots with lots of noise.
+My first idea was to do a simulation of printer head by replacing pixels by some sort of Gaussian dots with lots of noise.
 I took inspiration from cashier tickets and Game Boy Printer scans at high resolution.
 The result was interesting but even by playing on noise... is was not the real thing.

 # Early attemps to play with noisy gaussian dots